 A magical place where wildflowers stretch as far as the eye can see and uninterrupted wilderness is paired with a haute downtown when you need some R&R. Originally called Rio Ruidoso, the name translates to “Noisy River.”
 The river cuts through the town, offering a number of places to stay with a “cabins in the woods” meets Southwest chic feel.
 The town is deeply rooted in both Spanish and Native American origins, giving it a unique mish-mashing of cultures.
 Set at an elevation of 7,000 feet in the Sacrament Mountains, it is a refreshing hamlet from the unforgiving desert sun and a ski retreat in the winter months.

-White Sands National Monument (1 hour, 20 minutes) is a must-see day trip with blindingly brilliant dunes as far as the eye can see.
+White Sands National Park (1 hour, 20 minutes) is a must-see day trip with blindingly brilliant dunes as far as the eye can see.
 You can camp, sand board, or horseback ride there.
 Ski Apache gets over 15 feet of snow a year, and in the summer months, it is home to one of the longest zip lines in the world, which has both daytime and nighttime tours.
 A little further afield, you could also venture to Carlsbad Caverns (3 hours), the Hot Springs at Truth or Consequences (2.5 hours), Valley of Fires (45 minutes) or the Three Rivers Petroglyph Site (1 hour, 10 minutes).

 I like the outdoors, but I’m also a city girl.
 What’s the town like?